neekeetab/CachingPlayerItem/README.md

 ```
 **Note, that you need to keep strong reference to your player.**

-If you want to cache file without playing or to preload it for future playing, use `download()` method:
+If you want to cache file without playing, or to preload it for future playing, use `download()` method:
 ```Swift
 playerItem = CachingPlayerItem(url: songURL)
 playerItem.download()